AbyThankachan3/Golden-Image-Generator-/README.md

 - **GRUB password protection** — PBKDF2-hashed boot password with unrestricted normal boot
 - **Single source of truth** — All hardening values in one `cis-config.yml` file, editable by anyone
 - **Docker-based builds** — Runs on any architecture via Docker, no root access needed on host
-- **Self-hosted runner support** — Persistent ISO cache, local output, no artifact size limits
+- **GitHub Actions CI/CD** — Automated build pipeline with Azure Blob storage for ISO delivery
 - **Clean dpkg database** — Stale package entries are purged during build.

 ---